cape-it/kix-openshift/README.md

 **PLEASE NOTE**
 At the moment, the Liveness and Readiness probes are missing but will be added in the future.
 There's a simple bash script `/readiness.sh` in the container which you can use for the Readiness probe.

+**FURTHER INFORMATION**
+This template is based on the official docker image for KIX: https://hub.docker.com/r/capeit/kix/.
+Please have a look for further information about usage and limitations.